cloudflare/cf-ip-rewrite/readme.md

-# CloudFlare PHP IP Rewriting
+# Cloudflare PHP IP Rewriting

-This module makes it easy for developers to add rewrite CloudFlare IP Addresses for actual end-user IP Addresses at the application layer.
+This module makes it easy for developers to add rewrite Cloudflare IP Addresses for actual end-user IP Addresses at the application layer.
 It is recommended to either install mod_cloudflare for Apache or use nginx rewrite rules (<https://support.cloudflare.com/hc/en-us/articles/200170706-Does-CloudFlare-have-an-IP-module-for-Nginx->) if possible.

 For those cases, where the IP can not be guaranteed to be rewritten by one of these alternate means, this module can be used to rewrite the IP address.